syncfusion-content/flutter-docs/Flutter/datagrid/grouping.md

 ---
 layout: post
 title: Grouping in Flutter DataGrid | DataTable | Syncfusion
-description: Learn all about how to group the data rows in Syncfusion Flutter DataGrid (SfDataGrid) widget and more here.
+description: Learn all about how to perform grouping and multi-grouping to the data source through column in the Syncfusion Flutter DataGrid (SfDataGrid) widget and more here.
 platform: flutter
 control: SfDataGrid
 documentation: ug